 Caring for God’s creation

 Sometimes our search for a bargain, or the latest gadget, is at the expense of the natural world and other people.
-If everyone on earth had a similar lifestyle to us, and used as many natural resources, we would need up to three earths to cope with demand.
+If everyone on earth had a similar lifestyle to us, and used as many natural resources, we would need more than three earths to cope with demand.

-The actions taken will count towards a prestigious Eco Church Award at Bronze, Silver or Gold level.
+Actions taken by the church and its members count towards a prestigious Eco Church Award at Bronze, Silver or Gold level.
 The available resources can be used to help move the church forward from one award to the next, thereby improving performance and depth of engagement.

-All Saints’ Church, Marlow and St John the Baptist, Little Marlow have both undertaken the initial Eco Church survey and are working towards the Bronze Award.
-Actions which have raised awareness of ethical and environmental issues, and contributed to lessening our negative impacts, include the use of LED floodlights and other low-energy light bulbs, having a sermon series about ‘Creation and Creativity’, having a Traidcraft fair trade stall, printing church newsletters double-sided, and having recycling facilities in the church building.
+We undertook the initial Eco Church survey for All Saints Marlow in summer 2017 and have been working towards the Bronze award over the past year.
+Actions which have raised awareness of ethical and environmental issues, and contributed to lessening our negative impacts, include the use of LED floodlights and other low-energy light bulbs, having the sermon series about ‘Creation and Creativity’, regularly having a Traidcraft fair trade stall, printing church newsletters double-sided, ‘twinning’ our toilets and having recycling facilities in the church building.